How to Encourage the Wives of

 Wives of pastors are often asked to be involved, even take charge, of various ministries at the Church.

-It can be very emotionally draining.
+This can be very emotionally draining.
 Maybe it's affecting her physical and mental health.
 Even to the point of being burned out.

 Burnout happens.
 We hear that pastors sometimes get it.